ioikarin/SecurityEngineering/Week3_Security_Economics_and_Psychology/README.md

 In this week's course material, you might have heard about concept of lock-ins, often differentiated into **technological** and **vendor lock-ins**.
 Provide a brief summary of each type of lock-in.
 Feel free to share any personal insights you may have regarding your own experiences with these lock-ins.
 Additionally, discuss the potential costs associated with breaking free from these lock-ins and the advantages and disadvantages of remaining within them.

-aim for around 150-200 words in your answer and list sources used.
+Aim for around 150-200 words in your answer and list sources used.

 ---